Strongly Coupled Two-scale System with Nonlinear Dispersion: Weak Solvability and Numerical Simulation

 \section{Acknowledgments}

-We thank H. Notsu (Kanazawa) for fruitful discussions during his visit to Karlstad.
+We thank H. Notsu (Kanazawa University, Japan) and M. Alam (Mahindra University, India) for fruitful discussions during their visit to Karlstad.
 The work of V.R., S.N., and A.M. is partially supported by the Swedish Research Council's project ``{\em Homogenization and dimension reduction of thin heterogeneous layers}" (grant nr.
 VR 2018-03648).
 The research activity of M.E. is funded by the European Union’s Horizon 2022 research and innovation program under the Marie Skłodowska-Curie fellowship project {\em{MATT}} (project nr.~101061956).
 R.L. and A.M. are grateful to Carl Tryggers Stiftelse for their financial support via the grant CTS 21:1656.